This Is The Easy Way to Make Perfect Hard-Boiled Eggs (original) (raw)

 The Right Way to Peel Hard-Boiled Eggs

-If you use our technique, which cooks the eggs gently, they should be easier to peel than eggs that are hard-boiled for their entire cooking time.
-Here's how we peel them:
+If you use our technique, which cooks the eggs gently, they should be easy to peel.
+Here's how we like to peel them:

 If you are peeling a large number of hard-boiled eggs, a bowl of water is more effective—and eco-friendly—than running water.
 Fill a medium bowl with cool water, then crack the shell gently on a work surface or on the inside of the bowl under the surface of the water.
 Peel each egg individually under the water, letting the shells fall into the bowl as you work.